defold/doc/docs/en/manuals/building-blocks.md

 The component specific data are stored in the component file referenced via the *component* property.

-The most common component type is probably the _script component_ that you use to create behaviors.
+The most common component type is probably the _script component_, which you use to create behaviors.
 It is easy to forget that there is a clear boundary between the script component and the containing game object.
 For instance, the following style of message passing is common:

 ```lua
 msg.post("my_object", "my_message", { my_data = 1 }})